For Your Daily Dose of the Tropics

 Lafayette Blue Spring is a first magnitude spring (meaning: more than 65 million gallons of water flow every day) just off the side of the Suwannee River.
 Most folks come to Lafayette Blue Spring State Park to enjoy the swimming, hiking, bicycling, picnicking and/or walk-in tent camping.
 The campground is a full service campground that doubles as a river camp for folks traveling the Suwannee River Wilderness Trail.
 The park also offers five cabins for rent (fully furnished, two bedrooms, one bath, living/kitchen/dining combo with fireplace but no phones or TVs).

-One of the vacation cabins at Lafayette Blue Spring State Park
+One of the vacation cabins at Lafayette Blue Springs State Park